emb-riscv/specs-markdown/hart-control-block.md

 ## Exceptions vector table address (`excvta`)

-An xlen-bits register that holds the address of the exceptions dispatch table.
+An xlen-bit register that holds the address of the exceptions dispatch table.
 The table is an array of addresses
 (xlen size elements) pointing to exception handlers (C/C++ functions).